Uninen/audio-autoselect/README.md

 I needed this because macOS often doesn't set my Bluetooth Beats Fit Pros as default device when I connect them so every time I jump into a Google Meet or Slack Huddle I need to manually first open up System Settings, select Audio tab, then select the correct input/output, and then refresh the browser window.
 As long as this app is running, the defaults are set automatically every time I connect the audio device.
 [See docs](docs/index.md) for details.

-This project is in very aplha status.
+This project is in very aplha status but it works when `systemDefaultAudioDeviceName` and `preferredAudioDeviceName` are set properly in the store.
 YMMV.

 ## TODO

-- System tray window
+- Configurable preferences
 - Remember user preferences
 - Initial setup mode w/ docs
 - App icon
 - Tests
+- DONE: System tray

 ## Developing